Dani Reiss

 Dani Reiss (born November 7, 1973) is a Canadian businessman.
 He is best known for his role as CEO of Canadian clothing company Canada Goose.
 As of April 2021, his net worth was estimated at US$1.2 billion.

 Early life and education

 Reiss is the son of Malca (née Tick) and David Reiss.
 His maternal grandfather, Samuel Tick, founded Canada Goose in 1957 under the name Metro Sportswear.

 He was educated at Forest Hill Collegiate Institute, Toronto.
 During his high school years, Reiss spent the summer months working for the family business.
-He received a bachelor of arts degree in English literature and philosophy from the University of Toronto.
+He received a bachelor of arts degree in English literature and philosophy from the University of Toronto, where he attended Woodsworth College.

 Career

 In 1997, Reiss joined the sales division of his family business.
 The company rebranded as Canada Goose in 2000 after he suggested its name be changed from Snow Goose.

 Reiss succeeded his father as president and CEO of Canada Goose in 2001.
 When Bain Capital bought a majority stake in the company in 2013, Reiss secured a guarantee from Bain that Canada Goose would continue to make its products in Canada.
 Under Reiss, the company opened manufacturing plants in Toronto, Winnipeg, and Montreal.